TatianaTylosky/mentor-material/mentor-field-guide.md

 + Relate new lessons/assignments to skills/concepts learned previously
 + Show students models or examples of what they will be building
 + Share follow-up readings or set an additional stretch goal with your students

+**Teach the Teacher**

+As you probably know, teaching is a _great_ way to learn.
+Ask your students to teach you concepts they learned the prior week or used in their recent projects.
+Articulating new concepts builds confidence, cements knowledge and will help the student discover gaps in her learning.

 **Code Tour**